KingsMMA/FruitfulUtilities/CONTRIBUTING.md

 ### Hotswapping Mixins
 Mixins can't be hotswapped in a default FabricMC environment.
-For more information, see [here](https://fabricmc.net/wiki/tutorial:mixin_hotswaps).
+To update your Run Configurations for hotswapping mixins, see [here](https://fabricmc.net/wiki/tutorial:mixin_hotswaps).

 ### Limitations
 While hotswaps are a great utility for easily testing changes, there are certain limitations.